 - a) all prerequisites must be completed prior to sitting the practical exam.
-In addition to prerequisites listed above, returning judges must also complete the online modules. - b) returning A and B level judges must sit their practical exam at either the Australian Dressage c) G level judges must recommence their training from the beginning
+In addition to prerequisites listed above, returning judges must also complete the online modules. - b) returning A and B level judges must sit their practical exam at either the Australian Dressage Championships or at an event designated by the EADOC - c) G level judges must recommence their training from the beginning